jasharpe/tanks/README.markdown

 ## Credits

-Music, "Move, Move, Move", from JewelBeat.com
+All code, art and sound effects were produced by Jeremy Sharpe, with the exception of the following acknowledgements:

+* Thanks to JewelBeat.com for the music, "Move, Move, Move"
-Andreas Johansson (http://hem.passagen.se/anjo77/font/), for his font Wartorn
+* Thanks to Andreas Johansson (http://hem.passagen.se/anjo77/font/), for his font Wartorn